branchgene/portal/README.md

-# BranchGene Portal
+# Branch

-A portal application for the BranchGene application.
+Branch: A portal application and REST API built on top of Ethereum blockchain for managing patient family history and patient/doctor consent and authorization.

 Created as part of the Hudson Alpha Tech Challenge 2019.